OpenNebula/docs/source/open_cluster_deployment/storage_setup/fs_ds.rst

 Recovery Snapshots
 """"""""""""""""""

 Additionally, in replica mode you can enable recovery snapshots for particular VM disks.
-You can do it by adding an option ``RECOVERY_SNAPSHOT_FREQ`` to ``DISK`` in the VM template.
+You can do it by adding the option ``RECOVERY_SNAPSHOT_FREQ`` to ``DISK`` in the VM template.

 .. prompt:: bash $ auto